SA sodium ascorbate

 There are two first-line bacterial toxins; pertussis toxin (PTx) which stops the body from sending neutrophils (immune cells) to kill the bacteria, and Adenylate Cyclase Toxin (ACT).
 ACT inhibits the immune cell function and poisons the immune response, acting as a “force-field” to shield the bacteria from the immune system while the bacteria start stripping the lung cilia off of the epithelial cells.
 Vaccinated children cannot mount antibody to ACT.
 Ascorbate will help neutralize these toxins while the body is mounting a proper immune response, which takes weeks.

 If the disease goes out of control, toxins can enter the blood stream and irritate the body.
 If the baby’s immune system is not so good, or the liver detoxification system is inhibited, then B. pertussis toxins can also get to the brain, but this is very rare.
-This is one reason why 1 in 200 babies can die—their figures, which I am repeating back to you.
+This is one reason why 1 in 200 babies can die—the official figures, which I am repeating back to you.
 What is more likely is that 1 in 200 babies who have received standard medical treatment, or no ascorbate treatment whatsoever, might die.
 These numbers are used to frighten parents into vaccinating, but the numbers are generated by counting children who’ve been treated conventionally, not by those of us who have successfully treated the infection in breastfeeding infants, with supportive care and ascorbate—at home.
 Those children rarely land up in the hospital, and thus are not counted in the stats.

 If the mucus is not coughed up, other bacteria can grow and cause a secondary bacterial infection, which doctors will want to treat with antibiotics.
 It is believed that whooping cough can cause long-lasting lung problems, in rare cases.
 Yes it can, if you treat it the way conventional doctors do, doing nothing other than antibiotics.
 Just using antibiotics does not deal with the pooling mucus, or manage the cough, or deal with the toxins.
 If you keep the mucus moving, there should be no further problems other than the cough itself.